 There are two main categories of instant issuance: Software-as-a-Service (SaaS), where the software is a cloud-based “cloud” service and Software for Purchase (SFP), in which the institution owns the server and software.
 CPI highlights the differences between the two models in this white paper.

 In brief, I have outlined how a SaaS instant issuance solution model works.

 What is “Software as a Service”?

-Software as a Service is a web-based application hosted by a third party and delivered via the internet.
+Software as a Service is a cloud-based application hosted by a third party and delivered via the internet.
 “Cloud-based” is an interchangeable term often used to indicate the software is stored in the “cloud” (on a third-party’s servers).
 Access to the software is gained through an online portal.
 Common examples of SaaS programs would be internet search engines, social media platforms, and an assortment of online tools, such as banking applications, payroll services, learning systems, service desks, and many others.

 A SaaS instant issuance model offers the ability for financial institutions to use an internet connection to create and print a card order to a designated printer, in branch.
 The leading benefit of a SaaS solution, like CPI’s Card@Once®, is that there is no software or servers for the issuer to maintain – the solution provider securely manages it all.
 Once network settings are established, there is no need for additional IT staff or resources.